-- Charge-offs were historically low from 2005 2007 before rising sharply to an all-time high in September 2009 (Figure 12). - Since the 2009 peak, charge-offs declined steadily, falling to a new low in late 2014. - Charge-offs have ticked up recently, but slipped in January 2016.
+- Charge-offs were historically low from 2005 2007 before rising sharply to an all-time high in September 2009 (see Figure 12). - Since the 2009 peak, charge-offs declined steadily, falling to a new low in late 2014. - Charge-offs gradually ticked up from late 2014 to mid-2017 but have sidewinded over the last year and remain muted by historical standards.

 18Wheel analysts then turn to internal default data to see if their company's portfolio performance has mirrored industry trends.
 Like MLFI-25 charge-offs, the company's default rates spiked in 2009 before falling rapidly over the next three years.
-Also matching industry trends, company defaults have lingered near all-time lows over the past two years.
+Also matching industry trends, company defaults have lingered near all-time lows over the past five years.
 While defaults have risen slightly in recent months, analysts do not see evidence of a major shift in the company's portfolio performance.